Sleeping on an Incline: 5 Easy Ways to Elevate Your Sleep and Health

 Watch for Sliding

-If your mattress or bedding is slick, you might slide during the night.
-A non-slip mattress pad or grippy wedge system can help you stay in place and ensure better rest without disruption.
+If your mattress or bedding is slick, you may slide during the night.
+Non-slip mattress pads or grippy wedges can prevent shifting.

 Final Thoughts: Is Inclined Sleeping Right for You?